 - Proving a family story – You may have heard a family story that has been passed down to you.
 You may be wary though of the facts.
 Finding an account of this story within an newspaper article can therefore prove or disprove it.

 - Discover new stories – You can also discover new stories that you have never heard about.
 For example, my 2nd great-grandfather’s drinking episodes.

 It is another valuable resource that is available to the family historian and it should not be disregarded.

-Do I recommend The British Newspaper Archive then?
+So, do I recommend The British Newspaper Archive?

 Yes, I definitely do recommend The British Newspaper Archive.
 Articles can make your family history more interesting as they go beyond the facts.

 Thank You and Please Leave A Comment